cse110-sp21-group26/cse110-sp21-group26/admin/meetings/04262021-brainstorm.md

    - Track your period
 ##### Calvin:
    - Instead of having a password let's have a link that way we can avoid having to deal with passwords.
+   - Encryption for sensitive data
+   - Implement statistics section that keeps track of # of items you completed and moved forward and time spent on website.